WebAssembly/spec/spectec/test-prose/TEST.md

 1. If (externaddr'* = []), then:
   a.
 Return [].
 2. Let [externaddr_0] :: xv* be externaddr'*.
-3. If externaddr_0 is MEM, then:
+3. If externaddr_0 is some MEM, then:
   a.
 Let (MEM ma) be externaddr_0.
   b.
 Return [ma] :: $memsxa(xv*).
 4. Let [externaddr] :: xv* be externaddr'*.